 What is microfinance?
 Why does it have a social angle?
 What are the challenges?

 By definition, classic microfinance offers the most disadvantaged access to financial services so that they can develop a revenue-generating business, thereby improving their living conditions.
 But some abuse has been seen in the sector, from operators that seek profitability above social performance.
 To avoid this abuse, Entrepreneurs du Monde devised and deployed microfinance with a social dimension.

-Entrepreneurs du Monde has successfully reconciled socio-economic progresses of micro-entrepreneurs and the viability of Microfinance Institutions by developing its own methodology of social Microfinance, featuring the following principles:
+Entrepreneurs du Monde has managed to reconcile the socio-economic progress of its micro-entrepreneurs with the viability of its programmes by developing its own social microfinance methodology, founded on ambitious principles:

-To promote its social approach of Microfinance, Entrepreneurs du Monde shares its tools and best practices via summary reports on its website http://www.pratiques-edm.org/ accessible to all and available in French and English.
-Every year, Entrepreneurs du Monde also organises workshops in Africa, Asia and France for its teams and other partners.
+SHARING EXPERTISE – To promote its social microfinance approach, Entrepreneurs du Monde widely shares its tools and best practices via technical factsheets on its internet site http://www.pratiques-edm.org/ that is open to all and available in French and English.
+Practical workshops are also held every year in Africa, Asia and France for its teams and other partners.

 - develop the independence of the programmes that have been created;